SKAshwin/VaccineUptake/data/README.md

 bash download_data.sh
 ```

 Otherwise, visit [this site](https://downloads.skashwin.com/projects/VaccineUptake/VaccUptake_raw_data.zip) to download the zip file containing all the raw datasets.
 Then unzip the contents into a folder `/raw` in this directory.
+Then create empty folders `/cleaned`, `/regression_ready` and `/temp` in this directory (used by the code files).

 ## Data and Sources